Home

 Procurement fraud occurs when an internal and/or external perpetrator manipulates the purchasing process within an organization.
 Often, a combination of internal and external parties conspire to create the conditions that lead to procurement fraud schemes.

-A typical fraud scenario involves an external vendor receiving business at a price above the standard or base price for products or services.
+An example of atypical fraud scenario involves an external vendor receiving business at a price above the standard or base price for products or services.
 The internal stakeholder who awards this inflated contract receives compensation for their part in the scheme.
 This may come in cash, tangible gifts, favors, or other advantages offered in return for facilitating the fraud.

 Procurement fraud is more likely to occur in situations where there is a high volume of purchasing and a low rate of procurement oversight.
 Procurement fraud becomes more likely when the internal perpetrator is under financial stress or has personal struggles such as substance or gambling addiction.
 Sometimes the internal conspirator is dissatisfied with the employer or compensation.